Twins vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Joey Gallo and Alex Verdugo will look to continue their recent offensive production when the Minnesota Twins and Boston Red Sox take the field at Fenway Park on Wednesday, at 7:10 PM ET.
+Carlos Correa and the Minnesota Twins hit the field on Thursday at Fenway Park against Tanner Houck, who is starting for the Boston Red Sox.
+First pitch is set for 1:35 PM ET for the final game of a three-game series.

-Bookmakers list the Twins as -135 moneyline favorites, while giving the underdog Red Sox +110 moneyline odds to win.
-A 9-run total is set for this contest.
+Oddsmakers list the Red Sox as -120 favorites on the moneyline, while giving the underdog Twins +100 moneyline odds to win.
+The total is 9 runs for this matchup (with -115 odds to go over and -105 odds on the under).

 Twins vs. Red Sox Odds & Info